liwanlin41/image-triangulation/README.md

 ## Requirements

+For image reading, `libjpeg` and `libpng` with `libz` are needed, and `X11` is used for testing.
 For speed purposes, an Nvidia GPU is needed with CUDA support.
 Other installations not included in this repo include MATLAB and `ffmpeg` (for Linux; this is not strictly necessary and is just used for output purposes).

 ## Compiling